 I have read that in the period they would

-add the dress trimmings last after
+add the dress trimmings last after finishing the dress, which

-the dress on the client.
+makes sense if they draped the dress on the client.
 I felt,

 however, that as I was fairly confident about the cut based on

-the mock up it would be more practical to sew on most of the elaborate
+the mock up it would be more practical to sew on most of the

-later.
+together later.
 So I began, rather backwardly, with decorating

 the robe front skirts.